 Before taking up the problem of the magnetic behavior of the carbon-based structures we must summarize briefly the most relevant of the fundamental concepts of the physics of magnetism.
-There are many examples of physical systems with a stable magnetic moment in the ground state.
-These systems are the atoms, molecules and ions with an odd number of electrons, some molecules with an even number of electrons ( $O_2$ and some organic compounds) and atoms (ions) with an unfilled (3d-, 4f-, 5f-) shell.
+There are many examples of physical systems with a stable magnetic moment in the ground state.^{1,3,12,17} These systems are the atoms, molecules and ions with an odd number of electrons, some molecules with an even number of electrons (O_2 and some organic compounds) and atoms (ions) with an unfilled (3d-, 4f-, 5f-) shells.
 Within each shell, electrons can be specified according to their orbital angular momenta, s-electron having no angular momentum, p-electrons having one quantum of angular momentum, d-electrons having two, and f-electrons having three.
 The s- and p-states tend to fill before d-states as the atomic number Z increased.
-Each electron carries with it as it moves a half quantum of intrinsic angular momentum or spin with an associated magnetic moment.
-It has only two orientations relative to any given direction, parallel or antiparallel.
+Each electron carries with it as it moves a half quantum of intrinsic angular momentum or spin^{57,58} with an associated magnetic moment.
+It have only two orientations relative to any given direction, parallel or antiparallel.

-Magnetic materials,7,14-19 as a rule, can be metals, semiconductors or insulators which contain the ions of the transition metals or rare-earth metals with unfilled shells.1,4,8,17,55 Strong magnetic materials as a rule include 3d-ions with unfilled shells.
-The question of formulation of the universal criterion for ferromagnetism is a difficult problem, because of the existence of the huge variety of the magnetic substances and structures.
+Magnetic materials,^{7,14,15,16,17,18,19} as a rule, can be metals, semiconductors or insulators which contain the ions of the transition metals or rare-earth metals with unfilled shells.^{1,4,8,17,55}Strong magnetic materials as a rule include 3d- ions with unfilled shells.55 The question of formulation of the universal criterion for ferromagnetism is a difficult problem, because of the existence of the huge variety of the magnetic substances and structures.